 Many law enforcement executives do not apply for grants because they are unfamiliar with the grant application process or do not have the personnel with the skill set and time to apply for a grant.
 Grant writing is a niche and applying for a grant is a very competitive process that requires careful preparation and attention to detail.

-Law Enforcement Accreditation Services is your agency's solution for grant writing services today!
+Law Enforcement Accreditation Services can be your agency's solution for grant writing services today!

 A properly designed police station is vital to the long-term functionality of it.
 To ensure that any police station renovations or new construction meet the needs of your agency, it is important to solicit input from a variety of stakeholders.
 These stakeholders include, but are not limited to select agency personnel, municipal administrators, elected officials, and members of the public.
 Prior to any renovations or new construction taking place, a committee of qualified individuals must be established, a list of prioritized goals and objectives created, and a comprehensive budget that is accompanied by a realistic schedule formed.
 Ultimately a presentation of the plan, which includes committee findings and requests, will have to be submitted to an approving authority.